corbinmunce/domoticz-plex-webhook/README.md

 npm install
 ```

-Create a 'Dummy' hardware device in Domoticz (if you don't already have one) and then create a 'Text' virutal sensor named Plex.
+Create a 'Dummy' hardware device in Domoticz (if you don't already have one) and then create a 'Text' virtual sensor named Plex.

 Edit main.js to match your Domoticz settings:
 ```
-const domoticzIp = "192.168.5.27"; // Domoticz IP address
+const domoticzIp = "192.168.5.28"; // Domoticz IP address
 const domoticzPort = 8080; // Domoticz Port
-const deviceIdx = 132 // IDX of a Domoticz text device that you have created
+players.push({ name: "CORBIN", idx: 132, timer: null }); // Name of your Plex Player and IDX of the Domoticz text device that you have created
 ```

 Run the script: